starstuff2200/recipe/README.md

 # Module 5
 ### Assignment 5
 Steps:
-1. marinate the wings with lemongrass and Asian
+1. marinate the wings with lemongrass and Asian seasonings **overnight**
+2. roast wings for about 20 minutes
+3. serve